leadedge/SpoutRecorder/README.md

 and to change the options.

 After build, SpoutRecorder.exe is copied to the "Binaries" folder.\
 Videos are saved to "\DATA\Videos".

-If you want to add audio, copy the audio file you want to "\DATA\Audio" and use ""aa-audio.bat" in the "\DATA\Scripts" folder.
+If you want to add audio, copy the audio file to "\DATA\Audio" and use "aa-audio.bat" in the "\DATA\Scripts" folder.\
 It's best to run this from a command prompt console so that you can see any see any errors.
-The combined "out" file can be found in the "\DATA\Scripts" folder
+The combined "out" file can be found in the "\DATA\Videos" folder

 FFmpeg.exe is required in "\DATA\FFMPEG".